 - Only 40% of children are able to read at P3 and write at P6.

 - Only 10% of children in Uganda are enrolled for Early Childhood Development

 - 68% of children old enough to have finished primary school don’t have skills they need to survive in life

 - Only 33% of children who start school progress to secondary

 - 60% of children who complete primary seven are illiterate, nearly two-thirds of them girls

-- Only 1 out of 5 teachers has the competence to teach English and math
+- Only 1 out of 5 teachers have the competence to teach English and math

 - Only 5% of children with disability have access to education